-Interns in the outpatient program will also have the opportunity to provide neuropsychological services as part of the Concussion Centre at Holland Bloorview for clients experiencing post-concussion symptoms persisting over one month after injury.
-Interns will work with an inter-disciplinary team comprised of developmental pediatricians, neurologist, occupational therapist, social worker, physiotherapist and nursing.
-The neuropsychology service includes targeted cognitive evaluation and consultation with clients and their families.
-Much of the work will focus on socioemotional and pre-existing clinical issues, their impact on persistent concussion symptoms and the provision of psycho-education.
-There may be an opportunity for multiple consultation sessions for families, as needed.
+Interns who are interested in this rotation will have the opportunity to provide neuropsychological services as part of the Persistent Concussion Team at Holland Bloorview, serving clients experiencing post-concussion symptoms persisting over one month after injury.
+Interns will work with an inter-disciplinary team comprised of developmental pediatricians, a neurologist, occupational therapist, social worker, physiotherapist and nursing staff.
+The neuropsychology service provides neurocognitive evaluation and consultation with clients and their families.
+Much of the work focuses on the understanding of socioemotional and pre-existing clinical issues, their impact on persistent concussion symptoms and the provision of psychoeducation regarding recovery.
 Interns will participate in weekly rounds and will have the opportunity to collaborate with team members about clinical opinion and present neuropsychological findings and recommendations.
+Interns will also have an opportunity to be part of interdisciplinary concussion team assessments, which have become a leading model of evidence-based practice with a client and family centred approach.
+This rotation offers an opportunity to learn about the provision of neuropsychological services within a virtual care model, as the Persistent Concussion Team shifted to a virtual format at the onset of the COVID-19 pandemic.